murchandamus/bips/bip-update-process.md

 ## tk: More input requested on following open questions

 - Should we have a Final and/or Active Status?
-- Should we introduce versioning/revisions to (final) BIPs?
 - Does it make sense to go from Proposed to Withdrawn/Obsolete?
 Who would decide such a transition and how?
+- Should we introduce versioning/revisions to (final) BIPs?
+- Should we add a mandatory Change Log section to BIPs?

 ## Abstract